BinduBobbepalli/bindu.github.io/README.md

 * Creating the Static Web App instantly generates the .yml workflow file for you in GitHub

+Step 1: Work on your project on VS Code

+Step 2: Install the Azure Account & Azure App Service Extensions on your editor, then sign into your Azure Account

+Step 3: Create a new web app and deploy your project, all this while you are still on your editor

 ![Screenshot_20221119_223834](https://user-images.githubusercontent.com/114553669/202869260-9501417f-1a4a-4365-871a-441925e257af.png)

 All you do is push your project change on GitHub and Azure handles the rest.
 (Sweet benefit of the continuous integration that comes with Azure Static Web Apps)